w568w/sucks5/README.md

 - Seamless integration with `ssh` command.
 - Supports all major platforms that Rust supports: Windows, macOS, Linux, Android, iOS, and more (you name it).

+## Installation
+### From Source

+1. Install Rust toolchain from [rustup.rs](https://rustup.rs/).
+2. Run `cargo install --git https://github.com/w568w/sucks5`.

+### Pre-built Binaries
+Pre-built binaries are available on the [Releases](https://github.com/w568w/sucks5/releases) page.
+Only Windows binaries are provided for now.
+If you need binaries for other platforms, please build from source.

 ## Usage
 Too simple to be explained.
 Just run `sucks5` and look at the help message.